Leshao-Zhang/Visualisation-Cross-Recurrence-Quantification-Analysis/README.md

 The visualisation is powered by Processing[1].

-The Recurrence Quantification Analysis(RQA) algorithm is in Recurrence Quantification Analysis Core Folder written in Java.
+The Recurrence Quantification Analysis(RQA) algorithm is in the Recurrence Quantification Analysis Core folder written in Java.

 The RQA data should be put in LimitedQueue<Float>.
 So the first step is to put your time series data to LimitedQueue<Float>.